-- qualifying partnerships, and these amendments simply extended the scope of FRS 105 (with some consequential amendments) consistently with the change in legislation. - The definition of a micro-entity and other related glossary terms were updated to reflect the extension of the micro-entities to include LLPs and qualifying partnerships. - 31 The presentation and disclosure requirements applicable to LLPs and qualifying partnerships that adopt the micro-entities regime are almost identical to those applicable to the financial statements of companies that are micro-entities.
-Where there are differences these were reflected in these amendments to FRS 105. - 32 The recognition and measurement requirements of FRS 105 were assessed to be suitable for LLPs and qualifying partnerships applying the micro-entities regime and therefore no amendments were made to the recognition and measurement requirements of FRS 105.
+- In March 2016, amendments were made to update FRS 105 in line with changes in UK legislation which have extended the micro-entities regime to limited liability partnerships (LLPs) and qualifying partnerships. - In accordance with the FRC's Framework for developing Standards, Statements of Practice, Codes and Guidance, these amendments were assessed as not requiring a formal consultation.
+FRS 105 was developed to support the existing micro-entities regime for companies, which as a result of a change in legislation was extended to LLPs and qualifying partnerships, and these amendments simply extended the scope of FRS 105 (with some consequential amendments) consistently with the change in legislation. - The definition of a micro-entity and other related glossary terms were updated to reflect the extension of the micro-entities to include LLPs and qualifying partnerships. - The presentation and disclosure requirements applicable to LLPs and qualifying partnerships that adopt the micro-entities regime are almost identical to those applicable to the financial statements of companies that are micro-entities.
+Where there are differences these were reflected in these amendments to FRS 105. - The recognition and measurement requirements of FRS 105 were assessed to be suitable for LLPs and qualifying partnerships applying the micro-entities regime and therefore no amendments were made to the recognition and measurement requirements of FRS 105.